elegant-scipy/elegant-scipy/markdown/preface.markdown

 > -- Jake VanderPlas http://www.astrobetter.com/the-whys-and-hows-of-licensing-scientific-code/

-All the code in this book written by us is available under a BSD license.
+All the code in this book is available under the 3-clause BSD license.
-Where we have sourced code snippets from other people, the code will generally be under an open license of some variety (although not necessarily BSD).
+Where we have sourced code snippets from other people, the code was generally be under a permissive open license of some variety (although not necessarily BSD).

 For your own code, we recommend that you follow the practices of your community.
-In Scientific Python, this means 3-clause BSD, while the R language, for example, has adopted the GPL license.
+In Scientific Python, this means 3-clause BSD, while the R language community, for example, has adopted the GPL license.

 ### GitHub: Taking Coding Social